This guide is aimed at people who are thinking about setting up their own Alaveteli website in a new jurisdiction.

 You have two options here: install your own copy, or ask the Alaveteli team to provide a hosted version.

-If you install your own copy, you have complete control over the website, its performance, how often it is upgraded, etc. This is far preferable.
+If you install your own copy, you have complete control over the website, its performance, how often it is upgraded, and so on.
+We recommend this as the best approach.
 However, you will need some resources to do this.

 You’ll need to find a tech person who knows about hosting websites using Apache and Linux.
-They don’t need to know Ruby on Rails, but it would help.
+They don’t need to know Ruby on Rails, but it would be a huge advantage if they do.

 Alternatively, you could use Amazon Web Services.
 If you’ve not used them before, you can get a free “micro” instance for twelve months.
 This has the added advantage that you can use our preconfigured Alaveteli EC2 AMI to get you started almost instantly.
 However, it’s more expensive than Rackspace, especially if you want more RAM.